 TGax Editor: Change the 2nd paragraph as follows (#CID 1484):

-The length of each fragment shall be an equal number of octets for all fragments except the last, which may be smaller.
+With static fragmentation, the length of each fragment shall be an equal number of octets for all fragments except the last, which may be smaller.
 The length of each fragment shall be an even number of octets, except for the last fragment of an MSDU or MMPDU, which may be either an even or an odd number of octets.
-The length of a fragment shall never be larger than dot11FragmentationThreshold unless security encapsulation is invoked for the MPDU.
+The length of a static fragment shall never be larger than dot11FragmentationThreshold unless security encapsulation is invoked for the MPDU.
 If security encapsulation is active for the MPDU, then the MPDU shall be expanded by the encapsulation overhead and this may result in a fragment larger than dot11FragmentationThreshold.
+Unless the conditions described in 25.3.2 (Support and requirements for dynamic fragmentation) are met, static fragmentation is used. (#1484)

 25.3 Fragmentation